Skip to content

 Protein Folding and Functional Specificity

 Proteins must fold into precise three-dimensional shapes to function.
-The protein folding problem illustrates how sensitive biological function is to sequence: a random sequence of amino acids almost never folds into a functional protein.
-Meyer and Douglas Axe have argued that the ratio of functional protein sequences to possible sequences is astronomically small - roughly 1 in 10^77 for a modest 150-amino-acid protein - making it implausible that random processes could discover functional proteins by chance.
+The protein folding problem shows how sensitive biological function is to sequence: a random string of amino acids almost never folds into a working protein.
+Meyer and Douglas Axe have argued that the ratio of functional protein sequences to possible sequences is astronomically small - roughly 1 in 10^77 for a modest 150-amino-acid protein - making it implausible that random processes could find functional proteins by chance.

 The Origin of the First Cell

-The argument gains its most traction at the origin of life - the transition from non-living chemistry to the first self-replicating cell.
-Even the simplest known free-living organisms require hundreds of genes working in concert.
+The argument is strongest at the origin of life from non-life - the transition from non-living chemistry to the first self-replicating cell.
+Even the simplest known free-living organisms require hundreds of genes working together.
 How the first information-rich genome arose from prebiotic chemistry remains one of the great unsolved problems in biology.
-Meyer argues that this gap is best filled by an intelligent source.
+Meyer argues this gap is best filled by an intelligent source.

 Key Objections